lee-lindley/plsql_utilities/README.md

 A lightweight and fast general purpose database application logging facility, the core is an object oriented user defined type with methods for writing time-stamped log records to a table.
-Since the autonomous transactions write independently, you can get status of the program before "succesful" completion that might be required for dbms_output.
+Since the autonomous transactions write independently, you can get status of the program before "successful" completion that might be required for dbms_output.
 In addition to generally useful logging, it (or something like it) is indispensable for debugging and development.